Now offeringCNC laser cutting services By Fred Nelson Fabrication

 CNC PLASMA CUTTING SERVICE

-We offer small, medium, or large scale computer numerically controlled plasma cutting services
+We offer small, medium, or large scale computer controlled plasma cutting services

 Questions and Answers:

-Question: Can you plasma cut 1/2 inch T1 plate?
+Question: Can you plasma cut hardened steel plate?
 If so, what plasma cutter do you have?
-Answer: We routinely plasma cut ASTM A514 T1 (hardened) plate up to 1/2 thick with our Thermal Dynamics Cutmaster 151 plasma cutter equipped with a TD SL100 machine torch.
-We can accommodate full sheets with a cutting area of 4 feet by 8 feet and a table capacity of 5 feet by 12 feet.
+Answer: We routinely plasma cut ASTM A514 T1 hardened plate up to 1/2 thick with our Thermal Dynamics Cutmaster 151 plasma cutter equipped with a TD SL100 machine torch.
+We can accommodate full sheets with a cutting area of 4 feet by 8 feet.

 Question: What is a lead-in and pierce and how does that effect the cut time?
 Answer: The "pierce" and "lead-in" are simply the beginning of a cut.
 It's important to make the lead-in long enough so any slag created at the pierce is out of the path of the eventual cut to prevent a blemish where the cut path crosses the slag (molten metal left on top after the pierce, see photo).
 The price per unit of a particular item is based on many factors, one being, yes, the number of times the plasma cutter has to pierce and the length of the lead in cuts.
 Each pierce requires the machine to pause, sense the material height, calibrate to pierce height, preheat the material, then finally pierce.
 On 14ga material this takes about 5 seconds per pierce.
 With each pierce, there is also wear on the plasma torch tip, shield, and electrode.
 On 3/4 inch thick steel the 'pierce dwell time' may be as much as 10 seconds.
 The thicker the material is, the longer the pierce time, the longer the lead-in (adding to overall cut time) and the quicker the consumables wear.
 At one time I estimated that a single pierce in 14 gage steel costs about 8 cents in consumables and 3-7 cents worth of cut time depending on the cost per minute which varies with total time.
 The higher the overall cut time, the lower the cost per minute.
 Thus, the more pierce points, the lower the cost per pierce.
 FYI : cut speeds will be between 120 inches per minute down to 15 inches per minutes depending on the material type and thickness.